EduardoPolanco/Koostos/README.md

 - If you share or remix it, **credit the original author**
 - **Not intended for resale or monetization**

+## 🗑️ Temporary Utility Notice

+Koostos was built as a personal offline utility — ideal for quick, one-time scans of your local network.

+If no anomalies are found, feel free to delete the app.
+It's not meant to be a long-term install or ongoing monitoring tool.

 ## 🔒 Disclaimer

 Koostos is provided “as-is” with no warranties or guarantees.